 With a large selection of CD terms, First Internet Bank offers a variety of high-interest CD rate options to help you meet your savings goals.
 You have the option of opening a short-term CD ranging from three months to one year or a long-term CD ranging from 18 to 60 months.

 But if you don’t have a checking or savings account with First Internet Bank, you’ll pay $5 to receive a check with your money after your CD matures.

-How do I open a CD with First Internet Bank?
+How do I open a First Internet Bank CDs account?

 If you have a checking or savings account with First Internet Bank, you can open a CD through your online account without filling out any paperwork.
 For those who don’t:

 - Go to the provider’s site and follow the steps to apply.